Duyfken: Voyages

 In 1595, a ship named Duyfken sailed in the first expedition to Bantam.
-After returning in August 1597, this ship was renamed Overijsel and also sailed in the second and fourth expedition to the East Indies.
+After returning in August 1597, this ship was renamed Overijsel and also sailed in the second and fourth expeditions to the East Indies.

 On 23 April 1601, another ship named Duyfken sailed from Texel as jacht, or scout, under skipper Willem Cornelisz Schouten to the Spice Islands.
 After reaching Bantam, the "Moluccan Fleet", consisting of five ships including Duyfken under admiral Wolphert Harmensz, encountered a blockading fleet of Portuguese ships totalling eight galleons and twenty-two galleys.
 They engaged this fleet in intermittent battle (the Battle of Bantam), driving them away on New Year's Day 1602.
 Thus, the undisputed dominance of the Iberians (Portuguese and Spanish) in the spice trade to Europe was ended.

 The fleet received a warm welcome in Bantam, repairs were carried out to damage caused in the battle, and a survey of Jakarta Bay was undertaken, where the Dutch would later build Batavia, their capital in the Indies.
 Then, sailing by way of Tuban, East Java to the Spice Island of Ternate, cloves were loaded on board and the ship returned to Banda for a cargo of nutmeg.